vamsiDT/DeNS/README.md

 * Under ``Project References``, select INET and nesting, ``Apply and Close`` (__*Important*__)
 * Each project can be set to ``release`` or ``debug`` build by right click and ``Build Configurations -> Set Active``
 * Right click each project (in the order INET, NeSTiNg, DeNS) and ``Build Project``

+# Examples
+* Right click ``detnetmod/simulations/experiments_l3/dens_sc2/paper2.ini`` [paper2.ini](https://github.com/vamsiDT/DeNS/blob/master/simulations/experiments_l3/dens_sc2/paper2.ini) and ``Run As -> OMNeT++ Simulation``.
+This opens the graphical interface for the simulation
+* [paper2.ini](https://github.com/vamsiDT/DeNS/blob/master/simulations/experiments_l3/dens_sc2/paper2.ini) contains the configurations used in the paper.
+Certain knowledge about ini configuration in OMNeT++ is required and helps in easy understanding of paper2.ini and navation into different modules used in configuration.
+Further details on modules and configuration files will be opened soon through Wiki page in this repository.